25 Species of Animals in Cancun: Discover Mexico Wildlife

 While the name Cancun means “nest of snakes”, worry not!
 They aren’t a common sight in the city.

-For sure there are a lot of snakes in the jungle area surrounding the cenotes, but to be honest, I haven never seen one.
-Just one time while visiting the archeological site o Calakmul in Campeche I saw one sneaking away as soon as he felt human steps, and another one in the middle of the highway crossing.
+There are definitely a lot of snakes in the jungle area surrounding the cenotes, but to be honest, I have never seen one.
+Just one time, while visiting the archeological site of Calakmul in Campeche, I saw one sneaking away as soon as he felt human steps and another one in the middle of the highway crossing.
 The poor guy didn’t have a long life, I am afraid.

 One of the most unique places that you can visit to spot some snakes is the Cave of the Hanging Snakes near the small village of Kantemo.